saishyam43-oss/flowgrid-activation-quality-diagnosis/README.md

 There is a **96.8% drop-off** between the Aha moment and multi-user usage.

 **Aha is necessary, but not sufficient.**
-Without fast reinforcement through collaboration, first value decays instead of compounding.
+Without fast reinforcement through collaboration, first value **decays instead of compounding**.

 ---